June 06, 2015

 The cast of the cartoon: Sour Puss, Super Pac, Chomp-Chomp, Pac-Man, Pepper, Baby Pac, and P.J.

-With all the success in the arcades and in merchandising, the next logical step was to conquer television.
-Hanna-Barbera was commissioned to produce a Pac-Man animated series largely inspired by the Ms. Pac-Man cut scenes.
-Pac-Man featured the titular character (Marty Ingles), his wife Pepper (Barbara Minkus) and their baby (Russi Taylor).
+Pac-Man featured the titular character (Marty Ingles, who was selected when he accidentally phoned the studio after an exhaustive search), his wife Pepper (Barbara Minkus) and their baby (Russi Taylor).
 Of course, as minimalist circular objects would be boring on television, the Pac-Family was designed with arms, legs, and full faces on their round bodies.
-Together with their dog, Chomp Chomp (Frank Welker), and cat, Sour Puss (Peter Cullen), they lived in Pac-Land where geography and architecture assumed sphere-like shapes.
-Pac-Man’s primary job was head of security for the Power Pellet Forest, where the Pellets that fed and powered the city grew.
+Together with their dog, Chomp Chomp (Frank Welker), and cat, Sour Puss (Peter Cullen), they lived in Pac-Land where everything was largely spherical; from the houses to their vehicles.
+Pac-Man’s primary job was as the head of security for the Power Pellet Forest, where the Pellets that fed the citizens and powered the city grew.

 Mezmeron and his ghostly minions.